 LISA McKELLAR POURSINE

-Lisa McKellar Poursine has fifteen (15) years of experience as a lawyer, the vast majority of which have been in civil litigation, including, but not limited to, motion practice, depositions, mediations, settlement negotiations, and trial preparation.
-She has worked for large and small law firms representing multinational corporations, small businesses, and individual clients.
+Lisa McKellar Poursine has more than fifteen (15) years of experience as a lawyer, the vast majority of which have been in civil litigation, including, but not limited to, motion practice, depositions, mediations, settlement negotiations, and trial preparation.
+Her firm has had the pleasure of defending small, mid-sized, publicly-traded, and multi-national companies with respect to employment disputes brought by current and former employees, and has represented businesses with respect to corporate agreements and defense of various lawsuits.
+Prior to opening her own boutique firm, she worked for such large and mid-sized international and national law firms as Skadden Arps Slate Meagher & Flom LLP and Mintzer Sarowitz Zeris Ledva & Meyers LLP.
 Her accomplishments include, but are not limited to, the following:

 Settling catastrophic injury cases for a fraction of what the plaintiff’s attorneys initially demanded (e.g., where a plaintiff’s counsel filed a $1,000,000 proposal for settlement early-on in the litigation, case was settled for $205,000);

-Representing a car dealership with locations throughout the Southeast in various cases and lobbying on its behalf for zoning changes;
+Representing a car dealership with locations throughout the Southeast with defending various employment and personal injury cases and lobbying on its behalf for zoning changes;

-She spends much of the year traveling between Miami, Florida and Buenos Aires, Argentina, holding residency in both places.
-She is a member of the Georgetown Club of Miami and the Georgetown Club of Uruguay and Argentina, and regularly conducts interviews of applicants to Georgetown University.
+She is a member of the Georgetown Club of Miami and the Georgetown Club of Uruguay and Argentina, and has conducted interviews of applicants to Georgetown University in Miami as well as Buenos Aires.

 NEW YORK UNIVERSITY SCHOOL OF LAW, New York, New York